Writing Tasks

 Note that additional_containers

-can be used only with Community Cluster
+can be used only with the Linux Clusters,

 Embedded Badges¶